edsko/max-handpan/README.md

 * Need to tune the sensitivity of the pads.
 * Need to make sure that multiple instances of the instrument can coexist within the same session.
+* It might be nice to allow to rotate the handpan.

 # Notes per supported backend instrument